 Polestar 2 review – performance and 0-60 time

-Performance is strong, but lacks the headline figures one might see on top-tier Teslas
+Acceleration is very punchy, but lacks the headline figures of top-tier Teslas

 There are no performance-enhancing driver modes within the Polestar’s interfaces, although drivers can choose one of three levels of regenerative braking which vary between a Nissan Leaf-like one-pedal driving characteristic that will bring you to a complete stop, and right through to a coasting level that has no regen until you hit the brakes.

-But while performance is impressive, it’s always measured and always under control.
-Even heavy throttle applications on broken surfaces don’t upset the Polestar 2’s composure, with seamless and trustworthy traction no matter the amount of throttle application.
+But while performance is impressive, it’s always measured and under control in the four-wheel drive models.
+Even heavy throttle applications on broken surfaces don’t upset the Polestar 2’s composure, with seamless and trustworthy traction.
 Put it into its ESP Sport mode, and it’ll allow even more liberal applications of power from all four wheels, revealing an even clearer window into the impressive balance that’s been engineered into the chassis.
-Much like a mechanically linked all-wheel-drive car such as an Audi or Subaru, power feels very diplomatically split between the two axles.
+The instant swell of torque can occasionally overwhelm the rear tyres in the single-motor layout, but it still feels controllable and intuitive.